 Wander through Scott’s study, where his books changed the world, marvel at his magnificent library with its richly carved ceiling, and admire his eclectic and world-class collection of arms, armour and curiosities, aided by a free audio tour.

 Learn about Scott's life in the free exhibition, browse Abbotsford’s gift shop, enjoy seasonal food in Ochiltree’s café or simply relax in Scott’s beautiful Regency Walled Gardens and tranquil woodlands.

 Throughout 2021 and 2022 Abbotsford, along with more than 50+ partner organisations, is celebrating the 250th Anniversary of Sir Walter Scott with an with an international programme of events.
 Visit www.WalterScott250.com to find out more.

 Relax in Abbotsford’s Regency Walled Gardens designed by Sir Walter Scott with advice from artists, architects and friends.
 They provide a harmonious transition between the luxury and comfort of the interiors of the house with wonders of nature in the wider estate through a series of secluded, richly detailed and sheltered ‘rooms’.

-Visit the exhibition on the life and legacy of Sir Walter Scott and follow the story of Scotland’s greatest man-of-letters for yourself.
+Visit the free exhibition on the life and legacy of Sir Walter Scott and follow the story of Scotland’s greatest storyteller for yourself.